Photo via Library of Congress

 The Caproni bomber flying over the city dropped paper bombs with the message “A Liberty Bond in your home will keep German bombs out of your home.”
 The parade of military motorcycles, armored cars, and tanks traveled up 5th Avenue to Central Park, where the U-boat awaited.

 The beached submarine, ceremoniously rechristened from “U C-5” to “U-Buy-A-Bond,” attracted thousands.
 It served as a Liberty bond booth, meaning exclusive admission was granted to those who were “able to show evidence of being a Liberty Loan bondholder.”
 Basically, to gain admission to the exhibit, you had to buy a bond.

 The German U-Boat has been captured off of the east coast of England in the Spring of 1915.
-It was first placed on exhibition on the Thames in London, then came to the United States in sections in October 1917.
+It was first placed on an exhibition on the Thames in London, then came to the United States in sections in October 1917.
 The New York Times wrote at the time that the “freight ship to lighters… were brought to a pier at 131st Street.
 Here, a powerful wrecking crane transferred these sections to heavy horse-drawn trucks.
 It took forty-two big draught horses to haul the heaviest section from the pier to the park.”

 The submarine was then transferred to “the sheep pasture” (now Sheep Meadow) in Central Park via a parade that passed through Manhattan Street to 125th Street, to Seventh Avenue, to 110th Street, to Central Park West, to the Sixty-sixth Street entrance to Central Park.”

 The New York Times also noted that a British tank that saw heavy action in France was exhibited alongside the submarine.
 These days, it’s unknown what has happened to the exhibits.

 By the end of the war, more than 20 million Americans had purchased Liberty Bonds, raising an impressive $17 billion.